Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Implementation and Evaluation

 \section{Implementation and Evaluation}

 In this section, we present different experiments to demonstrate the performance of our proposed deep learning-based approach in various scenarios.
-Different benchmarks and ablation studies are also provided to show the efficiency of our proposed scheme. {We consider both scenarios of colluding and non-colluding eavesdroppers.
-In addition, we study both cases of eavesdroppers being interested in a common secret $S$, and the case in which every eavesdropper is interested in a different secret, using two different datasets of CIFAR-10 \cite{CIFARdataset} and CelebA \cite{CelebA}, respectively.} We examine the performance over both AWGN and complex fading (Rayleigh and Nakagami-$m$) communication channels for different channel SNRs and $n_{\sf T} = 4$ antennas (unless otherwise stated).
-Moreover, we address the generalization capability of our proposed scheme for different communication scenarios and over a wide range of channel SNRs, to highlight the \emph{robustness} and \emph{data efficiency} of our proposed learning-based secrecy-preserving solution.
-We also study the \emph{privacy-utility trade-off} for the proposed learning-based approach, which provides useful insights on the concept of secure communications.
+Different benchmarks and ablation studies are also provided.
+In our experiments, {we consider both scenarios of colluding and non-colluding eavesdroppers.
+In addition, we study both cases of eavesdroppers being interested in a common secret $S$, and the case in which every eavesdropper is interested in a different secret $S_i$, using two different datasets of CIFAR-10 \cite{CIFARdataset} and CelebA \cite{CelebA}, respectively.} We examine the performance over both AWGN and complex fading (Rayleigh and Nakagami-$m$) communication channels for different channel SNRs and $4$ antennas (unless otherwise stated).
+Moreover, we address the generalization capability of our proposed scheme for different communication scenarios and over a wide range of channel SNRs.
+We also study the \emph{privacy-utility trade-off} for the proposed learning-based approach, which provides useful insights.
+To quantify the level of privacy, we evaluate the information leakage characterized via the mutual information metric.
+Accordingly, with a similar approach to what proposed in \eqref{eq:MI_formula}, we use the following approximation for mutual information leakage

+where the entropy of private attributes $H(S_i)$ are numerically calculated for each of the datasets according to the empirical distribution of CIFAR-10 and CelebA classes.

 The SNRs of communication links are defined as: